Numerical study of unitary fermions in one spatial dimension: World-line representation

 It was recently demonstrated that a nonrelativistic four-component Fermi gas in one spatial dimension could be simulated on a lattice free of sign problems by considering alternative representations for the partition function \cite{2012PhRvA..85f3624E}.
-For this study, I use a new path-integral representation, which was inspired by the so-called hopping parameter expansion \cite{itzykson:book}.
+For this study, I use a path-integral representation which was inspired by the so-called hopping parameter expansion \cite{itzykson:book}.
 In this approach, one may express the partition function for the lattice theory as a path-integral over all possible self-avoiding time-directed fermion world-lines.
 The representation is free of sign problems irrespective of population and mass imbalances, making it ideally suited for numerical study of few- and many-body four-component fermion systems.
-Here, I briefly summarize the main results of this formulation; for a more in-depth discussion, see \cite{2012PhRvA..85f3624E}.
+Here, I briefly summarize the salient features of this formulation; for a more in-depth discussion, see \cite{2012PhRvA..85f3624E}.

-For this study, I consider the canonical partition function $Z(q) \equiv e^{-\beta F(q)}$ for a four-component system comprising a fixed fermion number $q_\sigma$ for each species $\sigma$, and having total fermion number given by $Q = \sum_\sigma q_a$.
+For this study, I consider the canonical partition function $Z(q) \equiv e^{-\beta F(q)}$ for a four-component system comprising a fixed number of fermions $q_\sigma$ for each species $\sigma$, and having total fermion number given by $Q = \sum_\sigma q_a$.
 In the world-line representation, the canonical partition function is given by the path-integral: